- A level requirements: ABB

 The focus of this module is on the institutional perspective on planning across different spatial scales and the different strands of theories that are relevant to the understanding of the role and purposes of planning.

 The module integrates the taught elements of the MPlan programme with real world experience in planning practice.
 The module is delivered via an introductory lecture and a placement.
-The module provides opportunities for students to work for a client agency to gain experience of planning related work.
+The module provides opportunities for students to work for a client agency through a professional placement to gain experience of real-world planning related work.
 Students are also introduced to the Royal Town Planning Institute guidance for the Assessment of Professional Competence which forms the basis for a portfolio which is submitted at the end of the module.

 Planning education has an important vocational focus and in Liverpool we consider a real world connection to be extremely important.
 Our students gain a broad understanding of planning, from the ways in which towns and cities have evolved and are being reshaped to meet the challenges of the 21st century to the effects of planning on the environment and planning’s role in urban regeneration.